-Looking for life insurance that cover extreme sports?
+Looking for life insurance that covers extreme sports?
 Find out how to get cover.

 Insurers don’t want to cover excessively dangerous activities, but you don’t want to give up these pastimes or be left without cover.
 Fortunately, you don’t have to.